Great Somerford: Methodists

 Primitive Methodists were meeting at Startley by 1843, and in 1850–51 an average congregation of 90 attended Sunday services.
 A chapel was built in 1854, just south of the junction with Heath Lane, and was extended in 1860.
 The chapel closed in 1985 and is now a private house; the small cemetery on the opposite side of the road remains.

 At Great Somerford, Methodists bought the red brick village reading room in 1882 for use as a chapel.
 (The reading room had been built in 1872 at the expense of Wiltshire MP Walter Powell and was sold following his death.)
 In 2016 the building was still in use as a Methodist church within the North Wiltshire circuit, holding fortnightly services which alternate with the church at Cleverton.

 Governance

 The civil parish elects a parish council.
-It is in the area of Wiltshire Council unitary authority, which is responsible for most significant local government functions.
-The current Wiltshire councillor for the Brinkworth ward (which includes Great Somerford) is Toby Sturgis, a councillor for the Conservative Party.
-The parish is also part of the North Wiltshire parliamentary constituency, which is, as of May 2017, represented by James Gray, also a member of the Conservative party.
+It is in the area of Wiltshire Council, a unitary authority, which is responsible for most significant local government functions.
+For Westminster elections, the parish is part of the South Cotswolds constituency.